-The Standard Route on Stack Rock, based on entries in the summit register, is most often climbed without a rope.
-I’ve used a rating of Class 4 because while many climb it without a rope there is significant exposure.
-The last move, although only 8 to 10 feet, could be arguably as difficult as 5.8.
+Based on entries in the summit register, the Standard Route on Stack Rock is most often climbed without a rope.
+I’ve used a rating of Class 4 because, while many climb it without a rope, there is significant exposure.
+The last move (although only 8-10 feet) could be arguably as difficult as Class 5.8.
 See the Ratings Game page to better understand climbing ratings.

 PLEASE TREAT STACK ROCK AS A NO BOLT AREA

-From the notch, the route climbs up a boulder resting against the south wall.
-At the top of this rock, the route (reportedly–as I did not climb this section) climbs a short wall, which requires you to reach up for handholds and then, via a mantle move, pull yourself up and over the wall.
-Once this is completed its a few steps to the summit.
+From the notch, the route climbs up a boulder resting against the South Wall.
+At the top of this rock, the route (reportedly–as I did not climb this section) climbs a short wall which requires you to reach up for handholds and then (via a mantel move) pull yourself up and over the wall.
+Once this is completed, it’s a few steps to the summit.

 Dan Krueger describes the final moves (shown above):

-That wall is probably over 8 feet tall and definitely the most difficult part of the “standard route”.
+That wall is probably over 8 feet tall and is definitely the most difficult part of the Standard Route.
 Experienced climbers will probably have no trouble, but we are very new to this.
-The handholds are not good and it feels a little inverted, so it’s a tough mantle.
+The handholds are not good and it feels a little inverted, so it’s a tough mantel.
 Luckily the exposure at that spot is minimal.
-There is room for a landing if you lose hold of the wall, but at that height, extreme caution is very wise.
+There is room for a landing if you lose hold of the wall but at that height, extreme caution is wise.

 If I were to rate that move, it’s something similar to what you’d see on an 5.8-5.9 route.
 If you can climb 5.8 or better, you shouldn’t have any trouble here on your own.
 With a boost or a friend to hold your feet or help you place them, nearly anyone can climb it.
 It is very high on Stack Rock, so nerves could be an issue for some, but it’s not at all exposed.
 After reaching the summit, climbing down this wall is a little tricky as there isn’t much there for your feet.

-The climb above this wall to reach the summit is very simple, but much more exposed.
-Also, I did confirm the rumor that the metal box containing the register is no longer at the summit.
+The climb above this wall to reach the summit is simple but much more exposed.
+I did confirm the rumor that the metal box containing the register is no longer at the summit.
 Another bummer on this trip is what the logging activities have done to the trail.
 They’ve made quite a mess of the first 1.5 miles or so (see attached picture).
-Hopefully they come in and clean it up when they are all done… It’s such a nice hike, I don’t like what they’ve done to it.
+Hopefully they come in and clean it up when they are all done.
+It’s such a nice hike.
+I don’t like what they’ve done to it.